Spike271/Barcode-Scanner/README.md

-# 📱 Barcode Scanner
+# 📱 Barcode and QR Code Scanner

-A powerful and intuitive Python-based barcode scanning application that captures, processes, and stores barcode data with ease.
+A powerful and intuitive Python-based barcode and QRCode scanning application that captures, processes, and stores barcode data with ease.

 ## ✨ Features

 - **Real-time Barcode Detection**: Scan barcodes instantly using your webcam or camera
 - **Multiple Format Support**: Handles various barcode formats (1D and 2D codes)
-- **Data Persistence**: Automatically saves scanned barcode data to JSON for easy access
+- **Data Persistence**: Scanned barcode data can be saved to JSON for easy access
 - **Computer Vision Powered**: Leverages OpenCV for robust image processing
 - **User-Friendly Interface**: Simple and intuitive application design
 - **Efficient Processing**: Optimized for fast barcode recognition